chinamike65/hugo-tuolesi/content/book1/book1en.md

 Master Ngawang Gyatso was born on March 3, 1969 (the fifteenth day of the first lunar month) in Hainan Tibetan Autonomous Prefecture, Qinghai Province.

 The master began to practice Buddhism as a novice monk at the age of six, and became an ordained monk at the age of eighteen.
-He had studied with Dharma Master Lamaoyong Zeng, Geshe Rinpoche, Lobsang Dorje Vajra Guru, Gejia Rinpoche, Dharma Master Yeshe Gyatso, and Gazang Qusong Vajra Guru and the 10th Panchen Lama.
+He studied with Dharma Master Lamaoyong Zeng, Geshe Rinpoche, Lobsang Dorje Vajra Guru, Gejia Rinpoche, Dharma Master Yeshe Gyatso, and Gazang Qusong Vajra Guru and the 10th Panchen Lama.

-The master is like a teacher, and he has completely obtained the inheritance of the seven masters' hearts and methods, obtained more than 200 kinds of empowerment, more than 300 kinds of empowerment with Xu, more than 280 kinds of guidance, more than 500 scriptures and more than 80 kinds of transmissions and pith instructions.
+**The master is like a teacher, and he has completely obtained the inheritance of the seven masters' hearts and methods, obtained more than 200 kinds of empowerment, more than 300 kinds of empowerment with Xu, more than 280 kinds of guidance, more than 500 scriptures and more than 80 kinds of transmissions and pith instructions.**

 The master followed Lamaoyong to increase the Dharma Master for more than 20 years and gained the experience of the Dharma Master throughout his life.